aspnet/Benchmarks/src/BenchmarksDriver/README.md

   Streams                Max concurrent streams to issue per session.
 When http/1.1 is used, this specifies the number of HTTP pipelining requests in-flight.
 Default is 1.

+Properties of the Bombardier client

+  rate                   Rate limit in requests per second requests               Number of requests (substitutes --duration)

 ```

 ### Examples